aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 -   **[Dependency Injection](/Pages/Documents/Dependency-Injection)**: ABP uses and provides a conventional DI infrastructure.
-    Since this class is an application service, it's conventionally registered to the DI container as transient (created per request).
+    Since this class is an application service, it's conventionally registered to the DI container as scoped (created per request).
 It can simply inject any dependencies (such as the IRepository&lt;Task&gt; in this sample).
 -   **[Repository](/Pages/Documents/Repositories)**: ABP can create a default repository for each entity (such as IRepository&lt;Task&gt; in